Item Quality Control in Educational Testing: Change Point Model, Compound Risk, and Sequential Detection: Bayesian Change Point Detection

 Recall that $p_{kt}$ and $q_{kt}$ are the density functions of the pre- and post-change distributions, respectively, defined in \eqref{eq:dists}.
 In particular, if $p_{kt}\sim N(0,1)$ and $q_{kt}\sim N(\mu_{kt},1)$, then

-\end{proposition} In the above proposition, the statistic $U_{kt}$ is a modification of a classic sequential change detection statistic \citep{shiryaev1963optimum} which gives optimal sequential change detection for a single data stream under a Bayesian decision framework.
+\end{proposition} In the above proposition, the statistic $U_{kt}$ is a modification of a classic sequential change detection statistic \citep{shiryaev1963optimum} which gives optimal sequential change detection for a single data stream under a Bayesian decision framework. \yc{We point out that $U_{kt}$ is not updated until item $k$ is exposed at least twice (i.e., $e_{kt} > 1$), because we do not allow $\tau_k = 0$.
+According to \eqref{eq:update}, the update of the posterior probabilities $W_{kt}$ is straightforward when the pre- and post-change distributions are known.
+These distributions are not necessarily normal, though it may be convenient to make the normality assumption in the current application as discussed in Section~\ref{sec:stat}.}